liddic/cpp3d/README.md

 ## Compound processing potential (CPP) method

 This updated CPP method (Fig. 1) uses outputs from existing [SUPER-FOCUS](https://github.com/metageni/SUPER-FOCUS) metagenome functional profiling software, which estimates the relative distribution of genetic capacity across various functional pathways.
 I link up existing look-up tables from the [ModelSEED biochemistry database](https://github.com/ModelSEED/ModelSEEDDatabase/tree/master/Biochemistry) to connect each functional pathway (or 'function') to one or more relevant chemical reactions, and the many compounds in each reaction.
 Functional relative abundances are then divided among all linked reactions and compounds with weighting to account for molar ratios (stoichiometry) of reactions.
 Reaction inputs and products are all treated equally, because often microbes can facilitate a string of reactions (so products become inputs, and so on).
-For all carbon (C)-containing compounds, elemental ratios of oxygen (O):C, hydrogen (H):C, and nitrogen (N):C are calculated to enable visualisation and and analysis of energetically and chemically similar compounds.
+For all carbon (C)-containing compounds, elemental ratios of oxygen (O):C, hydrogen (H):C, and nitrogen (N):C are calculated to enable "3-d" visualisation and analysis of energetically and chemically similar compounds.

 CPP values represent the functional capacity (%) allocated to each compound, reflecting their potential metabolism in a given metagenome.

 ![cpp3d method overview](/ancillary-files/Figure1-CPP-method-update_Soil-or-stool.png)

 _**Figure 1.** Method overview_

 ## Example analysis and code